tony-o/mrm-demo/README.md

 `MRM` is minimal framework designed around describing the backend

-`MRM::Monadd` is a monad-ish object that allows you use a different type of flow control in your application.  the goal with this is to be able to pass a junction to handle side effects.  in this way it becomes immediately useful in things like user management:
+`MRM::Monadd` is a monad-ish object that allows you use a different type of flow control in your application.  the goal with this is to be able to pass a junction to handle side effects.  in this way it becomes immediately useful in things like user management (note: the example shows junctions to handle side effects, that currently doesn't work in this repo as its just in prototyping phase):

 ```perl6
 ...